dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 ## HTTP vs. other workloads

 When a host starts, it calls `IHostedService.StartAsync` on each implementation of <xref:Microsoft.Extensions.Hosting.IHostedService> that is found in the DI container.
-In a web app, one of the `IHostedService` implementations is an [HTTP server implementation](xref:fundamentals/index#servers).
+In a web app, one of the `IHostedService` implementations is a web service that starts an [HTTP server implementation](xref:fundamentals/index#servers).
 There can also be other `IhostedService` implementations in the same host for background processes.

 Apps that don't handle HTTP requests can also benefit from a host's ability to manage functions such as DI, logging, configuration, and app lifetime.
-Such apps have one or more `IhostedService` implementations and no HTTP server implementation.
+Such apps have one or more `IHostedService` implementations and no HTTP server implementation.
 For more information on using the Generic Host for apps other than ASP.NET Core, see <xref:fundamentals/host/hosted-services>.

 In versions of ASP.NET Core earlier than 3.0, the [Web Host](xref:fundamentals/host/web-host) is used for HTTP workloads.
 The Web Host is no longer recommended for web apps and remains available only for backward compatibility.